Clinical Signs and Symptoms

 The clinical signs and symptoms of gallstones depend upon various factors.
 The signs and symptoms are separated into two categories: prominent or asymptomatic.
 People are usually unaware of gallstones in the gallbladder, and it typically reflects the asymptomatic condition.

-In the symptomatic state, people have severe painful experiences.
+Pain in the Abdominal Cavity – In the symptomatic state, people have severe painful experiences.
 They experience intense pain in their abdominal cavity.
 This pain may prolong form several minutes to several hours.
 This painful experience may turn into a sudden headache which is followed by nausea, vomiting, and digestive problems.

-The size of gallstone depends upon the clinical health condition and age of the patient.
+Size – The size of gallstone depends upon the clinical health condition and age of the patient.
 Generally, the size of gallstone ranges from a small particle to a wheat grain or kidney bean.
 Several factors depend upon the growth of gallstones.
 It has been noted that in certain individuals the gallstones have shown rapid progression as compared to other individuals.

 Furthermore, instead of cholesterol, the digestive fluid contains a high concentration of bilirubin which may be an alarming sign of various health complications such as liver cirrhosis, jaundice, and biliary tract infections.